We Lost the Pig But We Saved Our Bacon

 Never before have I regretted my soft heart as I did after we invited the pig in.

-We are blessed with some fine next-door neighbors, a family with three kids whose rooster you will hear if you stay with us.
-They also have hens, and they had bought a nice double-decker hen house for them.
-Samuel and Gabriel and Yesinia all came to break the news to us: the pig dug under our fence into their yard and destroyed their hen house.
+We were blessed at that time with a family of next-door neighbors, three kids whose rooster you would have heard if you stayed with us.
+They also had hens, and they had bought a nice double-decker hen house for them.
+Samuel and Gabriel and Yesinia all came to break the news to us: the pig dug under our fence into their yard and destroyed the hen house.

-He was still in there, scouting around for more fodder.
-Shattered sections of the hen house were strewn about, the feed bowls licked clean.
-The hens and rooster were huddled in a far corner of the yard, emitting the quizzing moans of worried poultry.
+He was still in there, scouting around for more feed.
+Sections of the hen house were strewn about the yard, the feed bowls licked clean.
+The hens and rooster were huddled under a tree, emitting the querying moans of worried poultry.

-With the kids, we cajoled the pig back into our yard and blocked the access he had created with heavy rocks and cement blocks.
+With the kids, we cajoled the pig back into our yard and blocked the hole he had dug under the fence with heavy rocks and cement blocks.
 It was right about this time that one of our hotel guests appeared with a local cousin, a woman who said she would take the pig.

 She looked okay, the woman, so I decided to take her at her word.
-She crouched down and rubbed the pig's stomach, at which he immediately turned belly-up with a smile on his face.
+She crouched down and rubbed the pig's stomach, at which he immediately turned belly-up with a silly smile on his face.
 She kept saying, "You're my pig!
 Yes, you are!"
-She left promising to return right away with men to help her catch him.
+She then left, promising to return right away with men to help her catch him.

 I couldn't watch.
 I walked up to the front garden and waited.
 There were screams.
 Nothing screams like a pig.

 The thin-faced man with a dirty brown cap pulled over his hair, along with his equally noteworthy companions, emerged from the back and hurried through our gardens to Main Street.
-The pig was once again free to explore downtown Duncan.
+They drove away.
+The woman also walked through, apologizing.
+The pig was once again free to break out and explore downtown Duncan.

 When she arrived, the pig was once again in the neighbors' back yard, having removed all the boulders and cement blocks that we had pushed into his passageway.